How To Add Meta Tags In WordPress Without A Plugin

 Meta Description

-A meta description is essential as the title tag.
-It is the text where Google crawls in to see if it is worthy of placing into its snippet section.
+A meta description is as essential as the title tag.
+It is the text that Google crawls in to see if it is worthy of placing into its snippet section.
 Moreover, it is the summary of your content.
 That’s why you should not leave it out when editing your content on WordPress or other host websites.

 When describing your page or content, avoid fluff or fillers.
-Make it short and concise, so, Google will understand the essence of your website.
+Make it short and concise, so, that Google will understand the essence of your website.
 The meta description includes what you offer and how people can benefit from purchasing your product or service.
 If you are writing blogs, present all the values readers can get from your article.

 Keywords